xuc13/uniConSig_and_CSEA/README.md

 uniConSig(geneListFile="./uniConSigV1.3/tests/CancerGene_CGC20150525.db",output.file="test1")<br>

-For details of the other options, please view the results of typing ?uniConSig in R.<br>
+For details of the other options, please type ?uniConSig in R.<br>